Skip to main content

 Research presentation - Transforming Early Music’s Sound Library into Live Electronics

-Tags: Assemblage
+Tags: Electronics, Cultural history, Baroque, Assemblage